alefram/alefram/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working as a software developer in PHP/Laravel applications, AI and Assistant profesor of Digital Systems Lab and Microprocesors Lab at Central University of Venezuela.
+- 🔭 I’m currently working as a software developer in PHP/Laravel applications and Assistant profesor of Digital Systems Lab and Microprocesors Lab at Central University of Venezuela.

-- 🌱 I’m currently learning about Reinforcement Learning, Deep learning applied to Robotics and chip design.
-In my free time I learn about music production.
+- 🌱 I’m currently learning about Reinforcement learning, Deep learning, Robotics and its applications.
+In my free time I learn about music production and composition.

 <!--
 Here are some ideas to get you started: